-- A candidate may not incur any expenses or make a payment (of whatever nature) for the purposes of an election, other than expenses or payments that relate to: - (a) personal expenses, - (b) travelling expenses, and expenses incurred while living away from home, and - (c) expenses for stationery, postage, telephone, internet(or any similar means of communication) and other petty expenses, to a limit of £100.
+- 61.1 A candidate may not incur any expenses or make a payment (of whatever nature) for the purposes of an election, other than expenses or payments that relate to: - personal expenses. (a) - (b) travelling expenses, and expenses incurred while living away from home, - expenses for stationery, postage, telephone, internet(or any similar means (c) of communication) and other petty expenses, to a limit of £100.